When you think about alcoholism, what comes to mind?

 Now let us take this roughly 50/50 possibility of inheriting a genetic predisposition toward alcoholism and add trauma to the mix.
 Trauma doesn’t just mean experiencing a major traumatic event, it means being negatively influenced in ways that push against our inherent needs for love, connection, and care when we first enter the world as babies.
 In other words, the accumulation of subtle micro traumas that influence attachment bonding, stages of development, and formation of the self structure can all play a part in addiction.
 One paper, that I wrote in graduate school, called “cumulative micro trauma and formation of the disconnected self” captures it like this:

+Cumulative micro traumas, herein defined as chronic and systemic breakdowns in developmental and supportive social structures which, when accumulated over time, condition and reinforce a self-narrative that is defined, governed, and normalized by these very same chronically and systemically unhealthy social mores, tend to create a ‘feedback loop’ of disconnection wherein a false sense of separateness, as a mental formation, is substituted for the innate wholeness of being.
+The result of which amounts to our wounding being hidden from us; normalized into acceptance even when its injurious nature has long-lasting impacts on one’s self-concept.
 It is this tension, between the narratives of a socially defined false self and the deeper impulse to live and openly express one’s innate wholeness, which contributes to much of the suffering we experience in our daily lives; especially in our experiences of stress, anxiety, and depression.
 This felt tension represents the disconnected self; that part of the self-structure which perceives itself as separate and apart from the whole that must be protected and defended at all costs, that has been subjected to the effects of cumulative micro trauma and has yet to heal from these experiences at the somatic level of body and the cognitive level of mind.
+This false sense of separateness creates a myriad of misunderstandings and misdirected angst that can directly lead to feeling anxious and insecure in the world.
+When we operate from a place that is wounded, hurting, or injured, we tend to bring those qualities into the relationships that we surround ourselves with, which steps into the social and societal dynamics of how these tensions can impact our daily lives and continue to perpetuate themselves – not just individually, but collectively, becoming a normalized traumatic inheritance that we unconsciously pass on to one another with little to no questioning at all. |

 A recent video that I came across gives a more succinct explanation, summarizing this phenomena as a conflict between attachment and authenticity.
 When we are children, we rely on our caregivers for our survival – which requires healthy attachment bonding.
 If the attachment bond is not secure, then the child cannot rely on that bond for ensured survival and grows up with a sense of being unsafe and insecure in relationship.
 At the same time that this is happening, we also have a survival need for honoring our own authenticity – to trust ourselves, our experiences, and our inner wisdom as we walk through life, because, if we don’t, then we end up disconnecting from ourselves and our own internal sense of safety and security.